cysouw/germanverbs/text/text.md

 - *wicht* > *Ge-wicht* > *gewicht-en*
 - *winn* > *Ge-winn* > *gewinn-en*

-There are a few verbs that seem to belong to this last group, but there is a crucial difference in that the root without prefix does still exist in German [@next].
-In these examples the verb is based on a noun stem starting with *Ge-* and this noun is in turn based on another root.
+There are a few verbs that might seem to belong to this last group, but there is a crucial difference in that the root without prefix does still exist in German.
+In these examples, listed in [@next], the verb is based on a noun stem starting with *Ge-* and this noun is in turn based on another root.

 ::: ex
 Almost fossilised verb/noun roots: